Research Projects

 Develop adaptive mechanisms to re-adjust team collaboration patterns and re-allocate tasks within the team according to perceived changes in human states, robot conditions, and evolving task progress.

-Human-in-the-Loop Robot Learning for Personalized Human-Robot Interaction
+Human-in-the-Loop Robot Learning for Personalized HRI

 Socially-Aware Robot Navigation